rimelek/tutorial-docker-build/README.md

 docker image ls --all
 ```

-The outpus is the following in my case:
+The output is the following in my case:

 ```text
 REPOSITORY            TAG       IMAGE ID       CREATED          SIZE